 All your questions about Capturiant answered.

 The purpose of Capturiant is to create the first market for environmental asset risk management and finance.
-With an experienced team, global partnerships, and regulatory experience, Capturiant prioritizes standardization, authentication, compliance, transparency, assurance, and exchange.
+With an experienced team, global partnerships, and regulatory experience, Capturiant prioritizes standardization, authentication, compliance, transparency, assurance, and transactions.

 Existing environmental asset registries lack transparency, efficiency, risk management and are limited to carbon credits.
 Currently, the market is fragmented with no trust or transparency.
 Common issues include lack of standardization, verification difficulties, double counting, aggregation difficulty, and high costs.